 Here’s how it works.
-When the APA wants psychologists to contact their Congressman (or Congresswoman) or Senator regarding a Federal law that Congress is considering, they will get word to you via e-mail through Virginia’s Federal Advocacy Coordinator, currently Dr. Cathy Rea of Newport News.
+When the APA wants psychologists to contact their Congressperson or Senator regarding a Federal law that Congress is considering, they will get word to you via e-mail directly if you are an APA member and through NVCP’s Federal Advocacy Coordinator.
 You may be asked to e-mail, call, or meet personally with a Senator, Congressperson, or their Legislative Aides about an issue of interest to us.
 The Capwiz program referenced below, under “Find Your Elected Officials”, can help you identify and contact your Federal legislators.

 The Virginia General Assembly may have even more direct influence over how we work, as they pass laws that directly affect our practices.
 We are each represented by a State Senator and a State Delegate.
-You can find out who represents you through the “Find Your Elected Officials” below, and learn more about the state government through the websites for the Virginia General Assembly (virginiageneralassembly.gov/) and the Virginia Psychological Association (vapsych.org).
-When an issue of interest to us comes before the state government, I may keep you informed through the message board, and ask constituents of particular delegates or senators on key committees to be in touch with their representatives.
-We try to have one psychologist serve as a “legislative advocate” for each delegate and state senator representing a Northern Virginia district.
-It is this person’s job to be the bottom line person making sure that that elected official knows how we feel about legislation affecting the practice of psychology.
+You can find out who represents you through the “Find Your Elected Officials” below, and learn more about the state government through the websites for the Virginia General Assembly (virginiageneralassembly.gov) and the Virginia Association of Clinical Psychologists (vapsych.org).
+When an issue of interest to us comes before the state government, the legislative advocate may keep you informed through the message board, and ask constituents of particular delegates or senators on key committees to be in touch with their representatives.

 Legislative Action Center

 Welcome and thank you for sharing your training and expertise and making your voice heard to Members of Congress and the Administration on issues critical to your patients and profession.